 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 ASU 2014-15 requires management to evaluate relevant conditions or events that are known or reasonably knowable as of the evaluation date when determining whether substantial doubt about an entity's ability to continue as a going concern exists.
-If management concludes that substantial doubt about an entity's ability to continue as a going concern exists.
-If management concludes that substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued (or available to be issued, when applicable).
+If management concludes that substantial doubt about an entity's ability to continue as a going concern is not alleviated by its plans, the notes to the financial statements are required to include a statement that there is substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued (or available to be issued, when applicable).
 ASU 2014-15 is effective for annual periods ending after December 15, 2016 and for annual periods and interim periods thereafter.
 Adoption of ASU 2014-15 did not have a material effect on its financial position or results of operations.